-Twentieth-century British, American, and Anglophone fiction and poetry; modernism in English and French; literary theory; the sociology of literature; genre fiction and popular literature; computational methods for literary study; Indian writing in English; literary transnationalism and symbolic capital in world literature; cognitive approaches to literary study; digital document processing and publication.
+Twentieth-century British, American, and Anglophone fiction and poetry; modernism in English and French; literary theory; the sociology of literature; genre fiction and popular literature; computational methods for literary study; Indian writing in English; world literature.

 Murray Hall, Room 019, College Ave Campus